 - Specifically designed for RVs

-- Has an easy set-up built-in tuner
+- It has an easy set-up built-in tuner

-- Has a great tuner and receiver
+- It has a great tuner and receiver

 - Produces clear pictures

-- Viewing angle is not good
+- The viewing angle is not good

-- Available only in few sizes
+- Available only in a few sizes

 - Expensive